 There will be many different types of payment structures and miscellaneous fees for you to sift through as you try to figure out how much any given merchant services package will end up costing your business.

-Because of this, as you learn the fundamentals of merchant services, it’s prudent to take a look at the most common of these costs that typically come attached to merchant services:
+Because of this, it’s prudent to take a look at the most common costs that typically come attached to merchant services:

 Merchant services will typically come with one of the three following pricing structures:

 One of the most common types of price tag you’ll see on merchant services is flat-rate pricing.
 Typically, a flat-rate pricing model will be a small percentage of the transaction value, plus a small flat fee per transaction.
 However, some merchant services will simply charge your business the small percentage of the transaction value, without the per-transaction flat fee.

 Another typical pricing structure that you’ll come across is the interchange-plus model.
 This pricing structure is a bit less straightforward than flat-rate pricing, but your monthly bill will delineate why each charge costs you exactly what it does.

 In fact, interchange-plus pricing gets its name from its transparency.
 “Interchange” denotes the amount your merchant services provider will pay a card distributor—like Visa or Mastercard—for each transaction.
 “Plus” denotes the markup your provider will charge your business.